BlueDotBrigade/daten-lokator/README.md

    - Example: `Lokator.Get().Setup()`
    - If you are using _MsTest_ then consider doing this where the `AssemblyInitialize` attribute is used.
 4. Create a`.Daten` folder within the project (`*.csproj`) directory.
-   - This will be the root directory for all input data.
    - Example: `BlueDotBrigade.DatenLokator.DemoTests/.Daten`

 Managing source files: